Garech Browne

 Garech Domnagh Browne (25 June 1939 – 10 March 2018) was an Irish art collector and a notable patron of Irish arts, traditional Irish music in particular.
-He was often known by the Irish designation of his name, Garech de Brún, or alternatively Garech a Brún, especially in Ireland.
+He was often known by a Gaelic translation of his English name, Garech de Brún, or alternatively Garech a Brún, especially in Ireland.

 Family

 Browne was the eldest of the three sons of the 4th Baron Oranmore and Browne and his second wife, Oonagh, daughter of The Hon.
 Ernest Guinness, the second son of the 1st Earl of Iveagh.
 Oonagh was a wealthy heiress to the Guinness fortune and the youngest of the three "Golden Guinness Girls".
 Garech's father, Lord Oranmore and Browne, had the rare distinction of sitting in the House of Lords for 72 years, until his death at the age of 100 in August 2002, without ever speaking in a debate.

 As both his parents were married three times, Garech had two stepmothers and two stepfathers, as well as a number of older half-siblings.
 His only full brother, The Hon.
 Tara Browne, was a young London socialite whose death at the age of 21 in a car crash in London's West End helped inspire John Lennon when writing the song "A Day in the Life" with Paul McCartney.
 Garech was educated at Institut Le Rosey, Switzerland.
 Although a member of the extended Guinness family, he took no active part in its brewing business.

 When in Ireland, Browne lived at Luggala, set deep in the Wicklow Mountains in County Wicklow.
 The house, which he inherited from his mother, has been variously described as a castle or hunting lodge of large proportions.
 In 2008, there was a major theft of silver and rare books from Luggala; previously, Browne had appointed as an adviser on the restoration of Luggala the architectural historian "Count" Randal MacDonnell, who called himself "The MacDonnell of the Glens" and formerly "Baron Randal MacDonnell of the Isles", a well-known eccentric fantasist.
 While MacDonnell was there, Browne noticed "the disappearance from the house of items of Georgian silver and other valuable chattels", resulting in a "blistering row" and MacDonnell's escape from what was called the "silver teapot affair" to Prague.

 A 2012 book, Luggala Days, by Robert O'Byrne details both the history of Luggala and of Garech's life.

 Browne once stated he would rather have not been born, calling it "frightful to bring anyone into this world".